NautilusTrader

 Raw order book feeds require an authenticated WebSocket connection.
 Ensure API credentials are configured before subscribing to raw feeds.

-For most strategies, the default 100ms aggregated feed provides sufficient granularity with significantly lower message overhead.
-Only use raw feeds when tick-by-tick precision is essential.
+For most strategies, the 100ms aggregated feed provides sufficient granularity with lower message overhead.
+Set params={"interval": "100ms"} when you provide credentials but do not need raw tick-by-tick book updates.

 Orders capability